Thursday Night Meetings

 We are fortunate to own our own clubrooms which allows us to display a comprehensive map and photo collection on our walls.

 Our clubrooms are located at 3 Young Street, St Kilda.
 Young Street runs off Prince Albert Road, the main road through South Dunedin leading to the beach.
-Our clubroom is identified by a large sign and is just behind the corner dairy.
+Our clubrooms are identified by a large sign and is just behind the corner dairy.

 Upcoming Social Programme